- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

-You MUST be available on Wednesday evenings and weekends for training between the end of November and the date of the competition that you are selected to go to.
+You MUST be available on Wednesday evenings and weekends for training from 24 November until the date of the competition that you are selected for.

-- Results of the selection round will be communicated via email in late September
+- Results of the selection round will be communicated via email week commencing Tuesday 1 October.

 Please note that you need only submit one application form to be considered for all competitions.
 If successful in your application and interview, you will be placed in a team designed for one specific competition/destination according to your team's strengths.

-To complete your application you will need to prepare in advance:
+To complete your application, you will need to provide the following: